 If a waypoint has been entered and exited it is regarded as DONE.
 The dashed line will now point to the next waypoint of the route.

 It is not strictly necessary to enter and exit a waypoint to advance to the next waypoint of your route.
-You can set the next waypoint manually using waypoint navigation via the proximity sensor of your phone or using the waypoint buttons on the map.
-This behavior can be set in the Settings --> Waypoints
+You can set the next waypoint manually using waypoint navigation via:

-Proximity Sensor: the proximity sensor is the sensor that turns off the display when making a phone call.
-This sensor can be used to toggle waypoints.
+The proximity sensor is the sensor that turns off the display when making a phone call.
+This sensor can also be used to toggle waypoints.
 The sensor is located in the notification bar of your phone.
 Cover the sensor and after roughly one second you will see a yellow dot followed shortly after by a green dot.

 Releasing shortly after the green dot the current waypoint will be discarded and the next waypoint will be set active.
 You are toggling forward through the route!